Azure/iotedge/test/connectivity/README.md

 	1. EdgeHub Restart Tester (EHRT) has two responsibility including
 		a.
 Restart EdgeHub - The EHRT sends a direct method via service client to edgeAgent informing that edgeHub needs to be restart.
 		b.
 Send a direct method via EdgeHub - The EHRT will attempt to send direct method (via EdgeHub) to the Direct Method Receiver once the restart direct method is successfully issued.
+		Note: EHRT and EdgeAgent are deployed in Host Network scope because it is crucial to test that the Restart Direct Method to always succeed via IoTHub even in the offline scenario.
 	2. Direct Method Receiver is a target for EHRT to send a direct method.
 Once the Direct Method is received, the Receiver immediately report the direct method receival to Test Result Coordinator for a verification.

 ###### Test Mechanism:
-	1. The EdgeHub Restart Tester issue a direct method to EdgeAgent notifying the EdgeAgent to restart EdgeHub module.
+	1. The EdgeHub Restart Tester issues a direct method to EdgeAgent notifying the EdgeAgent to restart EdgeHub module.
 	2. Once the restart direct method response with a success, the EdgeHub Restart Tester attempts to send a Direct Method to the Direct Method Receiver.
 		a.
 The SDK will throw an exception within EdgeHub Restart Tester if the EdgeHub is unabled to be connected OR the receiver module is unabled to be connected.
 		b.
 If the SDK stops throwing an exception and respond with HTTP OK, it is an indicator that the EdgeHub Restarter Tester module is able to communicate with Direct Method Receiver successfully.
 This ensures by the SDK that the Direct Method Receiver received the direct method.